wp-plugins/xspf-playlists-generator/readme.txt

 It works like regular posts (add your playlist title, description, featured image...), but there is a new metabox (Playlist Options) under the editor :
 Fill the informations required (tracklist URL, tracks selector, ...) then save your post.

-You can check 'XSPF link' to add the playlist link before the post content (or use template function 'xspf_plgen_get_xspf_permalink()'), and you can directly embed the playlist (from toma.hk) by checking 'Embed playlist'.
+You can check 'XSPF link' to add the playlist link before the post content, and you can directly embed the playlist (from toma.hk) by checking 'Embed playlist'.

 You can also check an option to compare tracks data to [MusicBrainz](http://musicbrainz.org/) entries, which try to get more accurate metadatas for the tracks (but is slower), or embed a toma.hk playlist directly in your post.